marcoaoteixeira/Nameless/apps/Microservice/Nameless.Microservice.Core/readme.md

 ### Testing

-There is a test projects.
+There is a test projects, or maybe not.
 Maybe you'll need to install the coverage tool and a report tool.
 If I'm not mistaken, Visual Studio already has those dependencies installed for you after restore.
 But...

 _.NET Coverlet Tool_